ETHZ-RobotX/open3d_slam_advanced_rss_2024_public/README.md

 ## Use

-First make sure you have correct topics for LiDAR point cloud and pose prior external odometry.
+First, make sure you have the correct topics for the LiDAR point cloud and pose prior external odometry.
+Make sure to enter the tracked frame of the external odometry correctly.

 ```bash
 source devel/setup.sh